shivangp76/sioyek/docs/commands/start_reading_high_quality.md

 requires_pro: true

 doc_body:
-Start reading from the current line highlighted by ruler using the sioyek servers' high quality neural text to speech engine.
+Start reading from the current line highlighted by @concept(ruler) using the sioyek servers' high quality neural text to speech engine.